 It’s important to make this clarification.
-If a player is not being nice to you, that doesn’t necessarily mean he or she is being unsporting.
+If a player is not being nice to you, that doesn’t necessarily mean they are being unsporting.
 For example, you are not required to say “Good game” after getting crushed, you don’t have to shake hands, your opponent doesn’t have to tell you exactly what a card does, etc. None of these things constitute Unsporting Conduct.
 A player is allowed to have their “game face” on.

 The Head Judge is the final arbiter on what constitutes unsporting conduct.